Wednesday, 19 October 2011

 “Are you finished Tabri?” he asked his young apprentice.
 The boy had done a wonderful job so far.

 Tabri saw that the master was pleased.
-He began dreaming about more jobs, recommendations, an audience with the King, gold coins, land, a mansion....
+He began dreaming about possibilities...more assignments...recommendations...perhaps an audience with the King...gold coins...land...a mansion....

-But suddenly, a loud shriek from his master yanked him out of his dream.
+But suddenly, a loud shriek from his master yanked him back to reality.

-Ranghosa’s hands were on his head, his eyes were red with rage and his teeth were clenched.
-He yelled out in horror, “Holy Goddess of the Berry Shrub!
-Young man, is that how you spell TOILET???”
+Ranghosa’s hands were on his head, his eyes red with rage and his teeth were clenched.
+He was stomping his feet in disgust.
+“Holy Goddess of the Berry Shrub!", he yelled, "...young man, is that how you spell TOILET?!?!”

 P.S. – Just a thought.
 Can anyone vouch for all the history that has been passed on to us being 100% accurate?